Oh, Yogi, of course, you can observe a lot just by watching!

 Observing Means Paying Attention to the Right Things

-Actually, what Yogi Berra really meant is that you can learn a lot from observations if you pay attention to the right things.
+What Yogi Berra meant is that you can learn a lot from observations if you pay attention to the right things.
 In baseball, as well as football and other sports, there are little things to watch for to give you a competitive advantage.
 You may have heard of "stealing signs."
 Indeed, cracking the code to your opponent's coaching signals certainly helps.
 It's a big deal in American football, too.

 Watching how people interact with your brand should give you an idea if something should work or not work.
-Obviously, if something you post on your blog or website is getting more views than usual or more likes on social media, then you are doing something right.
+Obviously, if something you post on your blog or website is getting more views than usual or more likes on social media, then you'are doing something right.

 Also, it also doesn't hurt to hint at things that you're trying.
 It's a sort of passive market research.
 Social media, in particular, is a great place to test out ideas before you commit to them.

-But what if your brand is consistently getting no real engagement?
+But, what if your brand is consistently getting no real engagement?
 What is there to watch, then?

 You just have to watch the right things.
 If your website and/or blog is getting page views, that's something.
 If people are liking your page, that's something.
 Engagement isn't always super obvious.
 But, it's watching the less obvious things that can give you the most important information.

 The knowledge and insights you need to take your brand in the right direction are likely there already for you to see.
 You just have to take a step back and observe.
-Sometimes it's what's not being done by others, or done as well as you could do it, that you end up seeing.
+Sometimes, it's what's not being done by others, or done as well as you could do it, that you end up seeing.

 Want to become a Brand Hero?
 But, not sure where or how to start?
 Hire the Brand Shamans and we’ll show you how!